How Digital is changing the workplace?

 Increased talent attraction – the flexibility coming from digital, helps attracts the best talent, who would like to be free from 9 to 6 physical cubes and give their best creativity to organizations

-Increased compliance and governance – with remote connectivity, today IT governance is easy, no need for physical presence of help desk
+Increased compliance and governance – with remote connectivity, today IT governance is easy, with no need for the physical presence of a help desk

 The potential benefits of digitally enabling both staffs and the business mean that organizations will go a long way in satisfying their end customer, which is the very purpose of being in the business.